-- Expenses related to knowledge capacity building of historical, geographical, traditional/folkloristic documentary evidence; - Costs of procurement of specialist services, including experts' fees (such as historians, artists, designers, chefs, etc.) and area-specialists (literature, art, music, theatre, sports, nutrition, outdoor adventure, etc.).
-The costs of these specialists shall only be supported for the duration of the projects and upon demonstration of evidence of their direct contribution to the implementation of the action.
-Additionally, such costs will be capped at a maximum of 10% of the total cost; - Purchase of new equipment, machinery and instruments that are to be used for the realisation of the cultural activity, such as equipment for the highquality delivery of the cultural activity/event/experience, including audiovisual equipment, and instruments that are either necessary for the delivery of the activity/event/experience, or that are to be transmitted to the participants to enable them to engage in the activity including musical instruments, sports equipment, etc; - Procurement of durable activity aids and accessories including traditional costumes, props, designs, printed material, graphical aids, training resources (such as compasses, torches, maps, guidebooks), artefacts, antiques, collectable items, apparatus, etc; - Leasing of temporary facilities and infrastructure, such as leasing of premises, mobile toilets, tents, exhibition stands, information panels, amongst others, which are needed for the organisation of the proposed events will be capped at 20%; - Project Publicity costs (refer to the Visual identity guidelines issued by the Managing Authority).
+Expenses related to knowledge sharing of historical, geographical, traditional/folkloristic documentary evidence;

+• Costs of procurement of specialist services, including experts' fees (such as historians, artists, designers, chefs, etc.) and area-specialists (literature, art, music, theatre, sports, nutrition, outdoor adventure, etc.).
+The costs of these specialists shall only be supported for the duration of the projects and upon demonstration of evidence of their direct contribution to the implementation of the action;

+- Renting of equipment and instruments that are to be used for the realisation of the cultural activity, such as equipment for the high-quality delivery of the cultural activity/event/experience, including audio-visual equipment, and instruments that are either necessary for the delivery of the activity/event/experience, or that are to be transmitted to the participants to enable them to engage in the activity including musical instruments, sports equipment, etc.; - Procurement of durable activity aids and accessories including traditional costumes, props, designs, printed material, graphical aids, training resources (such as compasses, torches, maps, guidebooks, etc.), artefacts, antiques, collectable items, apparatus, etc.; - Leasing of temporary facilities and infrastructure, such as leasing of premises, mobile toilets, tents, exhibition stands, information panels, etc. which are needed for the organisation of the proposed events will be capped at an indicative rate of 20%; - Sub-contracting of research entities and publication of traditional practices of intangible assets; - Activities aimed at showcasing one or a series of projects of restoration.